 This page is advice for students who are not registered on Physics programmes but who are interested in taking a Physics module as an elective.

-All Physics modules assume students a background of good A-levels (typically A-grades) in Physics and Mathematics.
-Physics modules are unlikely to be a satisfactory experience for students who do not have this background.
+All Physics modules require that students have a background of good A-levels (typically A-grades) in Physics and Mathematics.
+Physics modules are unlikely to be a satisfactory experience for students.

 Physics modules and links to their module descriptors are listed here: